Share prices tumbling? When the best thing to do is….nothing!

 Then there was the dot com bubble on 11 March 2000, which took 2 years to recover from.

-More recently, we’ve had the financial crisis of 2008, which started with Lehmans Brothers going bust and contagion thereafter.
+More recently, we’ve had the financial crisis of 2008, which started with Lehmans Brothers going bust and contagion thereafter and of course the latest crash at the beginning of 2020 when the Coronavirus pandemic lockdown was announced.

 In between all of these, we have surges in stock prices, known as bull markets and market corrections where prices fall, known as bear markets.